International Economics (MSc)

 Admission requirements and application process: Online application and admission

-Application deadline: April 1st to May 15th (for the winter semester) and October 1st to November 15th (for the summer semester)
+Application deadline: April 1st to May 15th (for the winter semester); October 1st to November 15th (for the summer semester)

 Language Requirements: Proficiency of good skills in English and German (main language of the programme is German)